-The objective of BDAS is to result in the wider use of buildable design.
+The objective of BDAS is to result in the wider use of buildable designs.
 It is not the intention to adopt buildability at the expense of good architectural design.
 The need for more varieties and architectural features to satisfy clients' needs is recognised.
-There are, in fact, many examples of attractive designs that have high buildable design scores.
+There are, in fact, many examples of attractive designs that have high Buildable Design Scores.

 Neither is the BDAS intended to solely promote prefabrication.
-Although, in general, prefabrication should give higher buildable design scores, designs using simple cast-in-place construction can also yield reasonably high buildable design scores.
+Although, in general, prefabrication should give higher Buildable Design Scores, designs using simple cast-in-place construction can also yield reasonably high Buildable Design Scores.